"Consider a scenario where mother

 One of the traps of Codependence Recovery is that as we gain awareness

-for what we are learning.
+ourselves for what we are learning.
 That is the disease talking.
-That "critical parent"
+That "critical

-voice in our head is the disease talking to us.
-We need to stop buying into
+parent" voice in our head is the disease talking to us.
+We need to stop buying

-that negative, shaming energy and start Loving ourselves so that we can change
+into that negative, shaming energy and start Loving ourselves so that we

 There is hope.
 We are breaking the cycles of generations of emotional